Viscent/decj/README.md

 decj
 ====

-ease your daily web frontend dev with declarative Javascript programming
+--->ease your daily web frontend dev with declarative Javascript programming

 decj is a lightweight Javascript framework.
 By taking advantages of JSON and AMD,it enables solving common issues elegantly in the client-side web development in a declarative and modular way.Declarative programming means we can achieve the same